What Should I Expect in a Job Interview

 Phone Screening

-Expect a 15–30 minute call focusing on fit and basic logistics.
-Be prepared to summarize your experience in 60–90 seconds and to explain any items on your resume.
+Expect a 15-30 minute call focusing on fit and basic logistics.
+Be prepared to summarise your experience in 60-90 seconds and explain any items on your resume.
 Because phone interviews lack visual cues, your voice must convey energy and clarity.
 Use standing posture during the call to maintain vocal energy.

 Video Interviews

 Video interviews require the same preparation as in-person but expect technical checks.
-Manage your camera frame, test lighting, and eliminate background noise.
+Manage your camera frame, test lighting, eliminate background noise.
 Keep a short bullet list of your three top stories on a paper just below the camera for quick reference; avoid reading from it.
-For panel video interviews, mention each panelist by name when responding to personalize engagement.
+For panel video interviews, mention each panelist by name when responding to personalise engagement.

 In-Person Interviews